DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-core.md

     ```
 2. Verify that the environment variables were set by running `systemctl show-environment`.

-3. Restart the .NET service for the environment variable settings to take effect.
+3. Restart the .NET service for the environment variables to take effect.

 [1]: /agent/guide/agent-configuration-files/#agent-main-configuration-file
 [2]: https://www.freedesktop.org/software/systemd/man/systemctl.html#set-environment%20VARIABLE=VALUE%E2%80%A6